-- 1. Under our LTI Program, options generally vest over a three-year period as follows, generally subject to the named executive officer's continued employment through the vesting date: 30% on each of the first and second anniversaries of the date of grant and 40% on the third anniversary of the date of grant.
-All options have a date of grant that is ten years prior to the "Option Expiration Date" listed in the table. - Reflects the portion of the fiscal 2018 PSUs earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for each of the three years within the three-year performance period of the award.
-These units vested and settled on November 10, 2020, which was the third anniversary of the date of grant for all awards except for the supplemental award granted to Ms. McLaughlin in May 2018 in connection with her promotion, the date the Compensation Committee determined the achievement of the adjusted EPS and adjusted RONA goals used to determine the number of PSUs earned during fiscal year 2020. - 3.
-Reflects the portion of the fiscal 2019 PSUs earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for the first two years within the three-year performance period of the award.
-These units will vest on November 9, 2021, generally subject to the named executive officer's continued employment through the vesting date. - 4.
-No portion of the fiscal 2020 PSUs was earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for the first year within the three-year performance period of the award. - The value of unvested restricted stock units was calculated by multiplying the closing price of our common stock on September 30, 2020 (\$36.03) by the number of unvested restricted stock units. - 6.
-Reflects the portion of the fiscal 2019 PSUs that may be earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for the third year within the three-year performance period of the award.
-These units, to the extent earned, will vest on November 9, 2021, generally subject to the named executive officer's continued employment through the vesting date.
-The number of shares shown for each named executive officer's PSU award assumes the Company will achieve the threshold adjusted EPS goal and threshold adjusted RONA goal with respect to such award, based on fiscal 2020 performance. - Reflects the portion of the fiscal 2020 PSUs that may be earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for the second and third year within the three-year performance period of the award.
+- Under our LTI Program, options generally vest over a three-year period as follows, generally subject to the named executive officer's continued employment through the vesting date: 30% on each of the first and second anniversaries of the date of grant and 40% on the third anniversary of the date of grant.
+All options have a date of grant that is ten years prior to the "Option Expiration Date" listed in the table. - 2.
+Reflects the portion of the fiscal 2019 PSUs earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for each of the three years within the three-year performance period of the award.
+These units vested on November 9, 2021, which was the third anniversary of the date of grant for all awards except for the supplemental award granted to Ms. Kalita in June 2019 in connection with her promotion, and were settled on November 22, 2021, the date the Compensation Committee determined the achievement of the adjusted EPS and adjusted RONA goals used to determine the number of PSUs earned during fiscal year 2021. - 3.
+Reflects the portion of the fiscal 2020 PSUs earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for the first two years within the three-year performance period of the award.
+These units will vest on November 8, 2022, generally subject to the named executive officer's continued employment through the vesting date. - 4.
+Reflects the portion of the fiscal 2021 PSUs earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for the first year within the three-year performance period of the award.
+These units will vest on November 13, 2023, generally subject to the named executive officer's continued employment through the vesting date. - 5.
+The value of unvested restricted stock units was calculated by multiplying the closing price of our common stock on September 30, 2021 (\$50.12) by the number of unvested restricted stock units. - 6.
+Reflects the portion of the fiscal 2020 PSUs that may be earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for the third year within the three-year performance period of the award.
 These units, to the extent earned, will vest on November 8, 2022, generally subject to the named executive officer's continued employment through the vesting date.
-The number of shares shown for each named executive officer's PSU award assumes the Company will achieve the threshold adjusted EPS goal and threshold adjusted RONA goal with respect to such award, based on fiscal 2020 performance.
+The number of shares shown for each named executive officer's PSU award assumes the Company will achieve the maximum adjusted EPS goal and maximum adjusted RONA goal with respect to such award, based on fiscal 2021 performance. - 7.
+Reflects the portion of the fiscal 2021 PSUs that may be earned based on the degree of achievement of the annual financial performance goals (adjusted EPS and adjusted RONA goals) for the second and third year within the three-year performance period of the award.
+These units, to the extent earned, will vest on November 13, 2023, generally subject to the named executive officer's continued employment through the vesting date.
+The number of shares shown for each named executive officer's PSU award assumes the Company will achieve the maximum adjusted EPS goal and maximum adjusted RONA goal with respect to such award, based on fiscal 2021 performance.